cockroachdb/docs/v21.1/create-changefeed.md

 - [Legal characters](https://github.com/apache/kafka/blob/0.10.2/core/src/main/scala/kafka/common/Topic.scala#L29) are numbers, letters, and `[._-]`.
 - The maximum character length of a topic name is 249.
 - Topics with a period (`.`) and underscore (`_`) can collide on internal Kafka data structures, so you should use either but not both.
-- Characters not accepted by Kafka can be encoded as unicode characters.
+- Characters not accepted by Kafka will be encoded as unicode characters by Cockroach.

 ## Responses